WHEN: 27-28 July 2018

 PAUL NINNES (Real Talk Australia)

 Paul Ninnes is the Co-founder and Managing Director of Real Talk International, an organisation focused on living with sexual integrity.
+Paul will be speaking at ASASE on 'Pornography and young people: Can we make a difference?'.

 SARAH M MAH (Asian Women for Equality, Canada)